mhausenblas/sdx/README.md

 ## How it works

 In a nutshell, `kube-sdx` keeps an eye on the API server of the configured remote cluster (via a simple HTTP `GET`) and if the connection detection fails, assumes you're offline.
-Once in offline mode, `kube-sdx` switches over to the local cluster and you can continue your work there.
-In the background, `kube-sdx` takes regular snapshots of certain key resources such as deployments or services and stores them in YAML docs that get applied to the respective environment, when a switch occurs.
+Once in offline mode, `kube-sdx` switches over to the local context and you can continue your work there.
+In the background, `kube-sdx` captures regular snapshots of certain key resources such as deployments or services and stores them in a YAML doc that gets applied to the respective environment, whenever a context switch occurs.

+Note that the naming of `local` and `remote` context is somewhat arbitrary, one could also call it primary and secondary context.
+The point being: the connection detection works against the remote (primary) context and the state capture and restore is on a bi-directional basis.
+This means that if your remote goes offline and you continue to work locally—for example, adding a new deployment—this will be reflected in the remote context once it comes back online again, and vice versa.

+## Local development

-**Local development.** If you want to play around with `kube-sdx` or extend it, here's what's needed:
+If you want to play around with `kube-sdx` or extend it, here's what's needed:

 ```bash
 $ go version